Around the Diocese

-Nov.
-13, 7:30 p.m. – St. Thomas the Apostle School HSA, Old Bridge, is sponsoring a Designer Pocketbook Fundraiser, in the school auditorium.
-Advance tickets are $25 or $30 at the door.
-Bring your own food.
-Doors open at 5:30 p.m.
+May 18, 7 to 11 p.m. – St. Thomas the Apostle School HSA, Old Bridge, invites all to its Luau Basket Fundraiser Extravaganza in the school auditorium.
+Admission is $30 in advance or $40 at the door.
+Admission includes tickets and coffee.
+Bring your own food and hula gear.
+BYOB.
 No one under 18 years old will be admitted.
-To purchase tickets, call Christine, (917) 751-1428.
+Sponsorships are available.
+To order tickets, email firstname.lastname@example.org.

 Blessed Sacrament Parish, Martinsville, will host the Circle of Friends meeting on the third Sunday of every month in the parish center.
 The group was developed for Catholic, widowed men and women.
 The meetings are informal and will feature a speaker and refreshments.
 For information, call Alicia Conklin, (908) 393-4088.

 April 28-30 – Worldwide Marriage Encounter of Central New Jersey will present a weekend of enrichment.
 The weekend will give you time and tools to revitalize romance, communication and spirituality in your marriage.
 Space is limited.
 For cost and location, call (732) 904-9636 or visit www.aweekendforyourmarriage.org.

 April 29, 9 a.m. – Mount Saint Mary Academy, Watchung, invites girls in the sixth, seventh and eighth grades to attend “ArtsAlive,” a fine arts, music and poetry program at the academy.
 Classes are taught by MSAM teachers who are assisted by MSMA students.
 Girls may choose one or all three of the classes.
 The program is free.
 Registration is required.
 To register or for details, email, www.mountsaintmary.org/artsalive.